the-qa-company/qEndpoint/README.md

 If you want to say **thank you** or/and support active development of qEndpoint:

 - Add a [GitHub Star](https://github.com/the-qa-company/qEndpoint) to the project.
-- Tweet about the QEndpoint.
+- Tweet about the qEndpoint.
 - Write interesting articles about the project on [Dev.to](https://dev.to/), [Medium](https://medium.com/) or your personal blog.

-Together, we can make QEndpoint **better**!
+Together, we can make qEndpoint **better**!

 ## Contributing